IAmShawn98/gtm-quickshare/README.md

    * Fixed a bug that caused the IE detector not to display the browser warning.
   3. **Features & Updates**:
    * Deleting a file no longer requires you to enter a 'unique ID'.
-   * The table now displays the number of files contained with in a folder.
+   * The table now displays the number of files contained within a folder.
    * Added search filtering to make searching files through Sync Tables easier.
    * The Sync Table has been totally redesigned with even smarter autofill features.
    * Got rid of the boring old carousel photos in favor of better looking gifs.